-I have experience of offering individual and group supervision to both trainees and qualified therapists working with individuals and couples.
+I have extensive and established experience of offering individual and group supervision to both trainees and qualified therapists working with individuals and couples.
 I use the 7-Eyed Model of supervision as a basis for looking at the different dynamics that may be at play.
 Additionally, I am happy to give particular attention to psychodynamic or humanistic / person centred modalities (incl. attachment based and developmentally informed relational psychotherapy).
 I also have some knowledge of systemic theory, CBT and EFT.
 I increasingly use a focusing stance in supervision, tuning into the felt sense of what’s presenting.
 In this way an issue can be looked at from many different angles, often creating more space and possibility of understanding.
 My personal journey encompasses Buddhist practice and keen awareness of the climate and ecological emergency and social justice issues.

 I was the Placement Co-ordinator at Balham Community Counselling Service, a low cost counselling service.
 As part of my role I supervised trainees from many different modalities, individually and in groups.

 I offer group supervision by arrangement.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.

 As part of its commitment to protect the public, it works to improve access to psychotherapy, to support and disseminate research, to improve standards and to respond effectively to complaints against its members.